The benefits of being active.

 For example:

-People who do little or no physical activity are more likely to get very sick from COVID-19 than those who are physically active.
+People who do little or no physical activity are more likely to become very sick from COVID-19 than those who are physically active.
 A CDC systematic review [PDF-931KB] found that physical activity is associated with a decrease in COVID-19 hospitalisations and deaths, while inactivity increases that risk.

 People who are more active may be less likely to die from flu or pneumonia.
 A CDC study found that adults who meet the aerobic and muscle-strengthening physical activity guidelines are about half as likely to die from flu and pneumonia as adults who meet neither guideline. - Centers for Disease Control and Prevention.